bgplab/bgplab/policy/4-reduce/index.md

 * IP prefixes your device is originating;
 * Two IP prefixes originated by X2
-* Two paths for the default route; the path advertised by X1 should be the best path.
+* Two paths for the default route; the path advertised by X1 should be the best.

 If you're using Arista EOS, you should get this printout: